awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

 }
 ```

  With the `deregister-db-proxy-targets` and `register-db-proxy-targets` commands, you change which RDS DB instance or Aurora DB cluster the proxy is associated with through its target group\.
 Currently, each proxy can connect to one RDS DB instance or Aurora DB cluster\.
-The target group tracks the connection details for all the RDS DB instances in a Multi\-AZ configuration, or all the DB instances in an Aurora cluster\.
+The target group tracks the connection details for all the RDS DB instances in a Multi\-AZ configuration\.
+Or the target group tracks the connection details for all the DB instances in an Aurora cluster\.

  The following example starts with a proxy that is associated with an Aurora MySQL cluster named `cluster-56-2020-02-25-1399`\.
 The example shows how to change the proxy so that it can connect to a different cluster named `provisioned-cluster`\.